Papoel/Pasteur/UPDATE.md

 ### Fixed

-- Fix bug on page UserProfile format phone Twig.
-- Fix missing filter Twig for format html tags in description event.
+## v-1.1.2 - (02-02-2023)

+### Added

+- New template for payment after registration.
-- Add Maintenance page for the website.
+- Add alert message for prevent user of the site is soon in maintenance.

 ## v-1.1.1 - (30-01-2023)